OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/configuration.md

 ## `zos.<network>.json`
-ZeppelinOS will also generate a file for each of the networks you work on (`local`, `ropsten`, `live`, ...
-These should be configured [in your `truffle.js` file](http://truffleframework.com/docs/advanced/configuration#networks), but note that `zos init` already configures the `local` network, which can be run by `npx truffle develop`).
+ZeppelinOS will also generate a file for each of the networks you work on (`local`, `ropsten`, `mainnet`, etc).
+These should be configured [in your `truffle.js` file](http://truffleframework.com/docs/advanced/configuration#networks), but note that `zos init` already configures a `local` network, which can be run by `npx truffle develop`).
 These files share the same structure:

 ```json
 {